elastic/kibana/rfcs/text/0016_buildkite.md

 Cons:

 - The sandbox is pretty difficult to work with.
 There's a [hard-coded list](https://github.com/jenkinsci/script-security-plugin/tree/e99ba9cffb0502868b05d19ef5cd205ca7e0e5bd/src/main/resources/org/jenkinsci/plugins/scriptsecurity/sandbox/whitelists) of allowed methods for pipelines.
 Other methods must be approved separately, or put in a separate shared repository that runs trusted code.
-- Pipeline code is serialized by Jenkins, and the serializiation process leads to a lot of issues that are difficult to debug and reason about.
+- Pipeline code is serialized by Jenkins, and the serialization process leads to a lot of issues that are difficult to debug and reason about.
 See [JENKINS-44924](https://issues.jenkins.io/browse/JENKINS-44924) - `List.sort()` doesn't work and silently returns `-1` instead of a list
 - Reasonably complex pipelines are difficult to view in the UI ([see above](#surfaces-information-intuitively-2))
 - Using Pipelines to manage certain configurations (such as Build Parameters) requires running an outdated job once and letting it fail to update it
 - Jobs that reference a pipeline have to be managed separately.
 Only third-party tools exist for managing these jobs as code (JJB and Job DSL).